Arthur Lee, 1st Viscount Lee of Fareham: Death

 Lord Lee died at Old Quarries, a grade II listed building in Avening, Gloucestershire, in 1947.
-Lee had no children and his viscountcy became extinct upon his death.
+He had no children and his viscountcy became extinct upon his death.

 His widow, Viscountess Lee, presented to the Royal Military College of Canada Museum a silver-headed walking stick of her late husband, which he had used daily at RMC fifty-four years earlier.
 The stick has two silver bands listing the places where Lee served, or visited, between 1888 and 1904, which include the Royal Military College of Canada.
 Lady Lee also presented the RMC Museum with three photographs of Lord Lee –- two of them taken in Kingston, one in uniform in 1893, and the other in 1896 wearing a checked suit, silver-topped stick in hand.
 The third is a photograph of the portrait by Herbert James Gunn in full regalia of a Knight Grand Cross of the Most Honourable Order of the Bath.